A-Hazzard/CelebFitLife/lib/utils/README.md

 3. Is it properly typed and documented?
 4. Does it follow functional programming principles where appropriate?
 5. Is it thoroughly tested with edge cases?
 6. Does it handle errors gracefully?

+**Note:** Firebase-related utilities (Admin SDK helpers) have been consolidated into `/lib/firebase/admin.ts`.